Programs > Brochure

 Intern Responsibilities: IIP interns will work on one or more of the following projects:

 - Teaching and supporting club activities: The area around COLT is not very stimulating and quite often unsafe for children to play.
 Since this center and school opened its gates, those children have a place to hang out, play sports, study and be a child in a safe place.
 In order to keep them stimulated and encourage them to take part in positive activities, our team develops and organizes extra activities for these children.
 The current clubs are: art, sports, movie and reading, but they can be adjusted over time.
 The role of IIP interns in these clubs will vary from leading existing programs or developing new programs.
+In order to support the Cambodian public schooling system, which is struggling to develop, COLT supplies additional classes in English, Khmer, IT and organizes various other activities.
+As an IIP intern, you are an indispensable part of this operation, and you can play a key role in the children’s education.
+As an IIP intern you will teach for four hours a day from Monday to Thursday.
+The area around COLT is not very stimulating and quite often unsafe for children to play.
+Since this center and school opened its gates, those children have a place to hang out, play sports, study and be a child in a safe place.
+In order to keep them stimulated and encourage them to take part in positive activities, our team develops and organizes extra activities for these children.
+The current clubs are: art, sports, movie and reading, but they can be adjusted over time.
+The role of IIP interns in these clubs will vary from leading existing programs or developing new programs.

 - COLT/Sreyka Smile Day Care - COLT works closely with families and children in the community and provides a shelter, education, medical care, sports facilities and since June 2016, a day care for children of the poorest families in the community.
 In 2015 their social worker interviewed families in Baku and assessed their social-economic situation.
 Through this interaction, the organization realized that there is a huge need of daily care for children whose parents are working as a garbage collectors, and of parents who are unable to provide a safe or healthy home for their child(ren), because of major social issues, like violence, drug or alcohol abuse, neglect, or extreme poverty.
 The day care has the capacity of 15 children, a number that they are slowly building up towards, while they keep evaluating the development of their nannies, children and parents and adjust our program if necessary.
 In exchange for taking their child in COLT's day care, parents agree to follow a family development plan that includes workshops about hygiene, money management, parenting skills, conflict management, etc. Through this plan, social workers can help the family to develop a wide range of skills, necessary to break free of the poverty circle.
 Part of this plan is to teach illiterate parents to read and write, basic computer skills, and potentially, a specific vocation.
 The children that are too old for the day care are often joining community classes which provide education in English and IT.